Koji's story – Pneumonia

 - Moderate COPD, previous hospitalisations

-- Over the last 2 days experienced worsening dyspnea, cough, and increasing of sputum purulence
+- Over the last 2 days experienced worsening dyspnoea, cough, and increasing sputum purulence

-- Presented to ED in moderate-severe respiratory distress.
-Xray found multilobar pneumonia, sent to ICU
+- Presented to ED in moderate to severe respiratory distress.
+X-ray found multilobar pneumonia, sent to ICU

 Treatment